-Geysers are hot springs with narrow spaces in their plumbing, usually near the surface.
-These constrictions prevent water from circulating freely to the surface where heat would escape.
+Geysers erupt with steaming hot water.
+They are hot springs with narrow spaces in their plumbing, usually near the surface.
+The constrictions prevent water from circulating freely to the surface where heat would escape.
 The deepest circulating water can exceed the surface boiling point (199°F/93°C).